lukewealth/lockup/README.md

 ## 📌 Contribution

+TRICODE PRO is also open to collaborate.
 We welcome developers, blockchain enthusiasts, and financial inclusion advocates to contribute.
-Please open issues or submit PRs to improve the platform.

 ---

 ## 📄 License